-Foucault and the Problem of Justice Part II: Security, Territory, and Population
+Foucault and the Problem of Justice Part II: Power and Governmentality at the Intersection of the Individual and Population

 “What characterizes the act of justice is not resort to a court and to judges; it is not the intervention of magistrates (even if they had to be simple mediators or arbitrators).
 What characterizes the juridical act, the process or the procedure in the broad sense, is the regulated development of a dispute.
 And the intervention of judges, their opinion or decision, is only ever an episode in this development.
 What defines the juridical order is the way in which one confronts one another, the way in which one struggles.
 The rule and the struggle, the rule in the struggle, this is the juridical.”
 Michel Foucault, Penal Theories and Institutions